fershad/fershad.com/src/writing/building-my-first-svelte-app.md

 title: Building my first app with Svelte 3
 published: 2020/04/07
 archived: true
-archiveNote: "Svelte is now up to version 5, so you probably want to read up about that instead.
+archiveNote: "Svelte is now up to version 5, so you probably want to read up about that instead."
 ---

 {% callout Archived %}